 Environmental, Social and Governance criteria are spindles that define our investment policy.
 Not only do they apply across the investment process, but they are also essential elements of our funds.

-At the environmental level, we invest in real assets that provide critical services for society such as energy, water and waste via our "Nara Sustainability".
+At the environmental level, we invest in real assets that provide critical services for society such as energy, water and waste.
 Through these services, a growing demand is met with diminishing resources, avoiding the linear economy model of take-make-dispose and reintroducing resources into the value chain.

-On a social level we create and keep jobs by investing in sectors that are under-served by most funds, because they are labor and capital intensive via our "Nara MidMarket".
+On a social level we invest in life sciences participating in the change of paradigm in health.
+We create and keep jobs by investing in sectors that are under-served by most funds, because they are labor and capital intensive.